vipulnaik/diet-exercise-health/notes/2023-exercise-tracker.md

 walking, including uphill and downhill walking), and balance + reflexes (standing in BART for two journeys of about 30 minutes each without holding any support).

+## 2023-11-26 onward: switch to afternoon for running

+Starting 2023-11-26, I made the switch to afternoon running, in light of morning temperatures being low enough that it's preferable to exercise in the afternoon.